TaniaSakun/goitneo-python-hw-3-mds-2/README.md

 # goitneo-python-hw-3-mds-2
 The repository for the second GoItNeo homework

-The application has updated version of the Console bot (v.3.0) for the contact book.
+### The application has an updated version of the Console bot (v.3.0) for the contact book.
-In this version was added the folloving functionality:
+In this version, was added the following functionality:

-    1. User can add the birthday of the contact
+    1. Command to add the birthday of the contact
-    2. User can store the AddressBook to the 'address_book.pkl' file
+    2. Command to store the AddressBook in the 'address_book.pkl' file
-    3. User can restore the AddressBook from the 'address_book.pkl' file
+    3. Command to restore the AddressBook from the 'address_book.pkl' file
-    4. User can remove the existing AddressBook
+    4. Command to remove the existing AddressBook

-To run the project
+### To run the project

-pip install -r requirements.txt or pip3 install -r requirements.txt
+pip install -r requirements.txt **or** pip3 install -r requirements.txt

-python main.py or python3 main.py
+python main.py **or** python3 main.py